Hats-Protocol/hats-anchor-app/libs/shared/README.md

 - `mapHatWithChainId` - mapping a hat (or any) object with chainId included as a property
 - `createHierarchy` - determining the current hat's nearest siblings, parent and first child

+Keep to as minimal as possible to reduce inheritance confusion.